 Dating a Japanese person can bring sensitive situations.
-Whether its views around dating etiquette, manners and activities; its safe to say that Japan possesses a unique dating culture.
-This dating culture must be kept in mind when dating a Japanese person to fully grasp expectation and understanding.
+Whether it’s viewed around dating etiquette, manners, and activities; it’s safe to say that Japan possesses a unique dating culture.
+This dating culture must be kept in mind when dating a Japanese person to fully grasp expectations and understanding.

 Make sure that everything goes smoothly on your date with your potential partner with these 7 Tips for avoiding awkwardness.

 So you’re about to have your first date with your Japanese date, here’s the first tip, be punctual, secondly, be punctual.

 If you’ve ever been to Japan, you’ll see that everything and everyone is bang on time.

 The trains are never late, people get to work on time, the post arrives when it’s supposed to arrive (Crazy isn’t it? – or what we should expect -_-).

 This behaviour stems from a Japanese mindset called “KIKUBARI” 気配り.

 Directly translating to English is – Attentive,

 but in real life, it plays out as – ‘Being aware of others’ or ‘Being mindful of things other than yourself’.